Ircama/epson_print_conf/README.md

 The GUI can automatically find and display printer IP addresses and model names, allowing users to:

 - Check printer status
+- Open the printer web interface
+- Detect the printer configuration
+- Change the printer power-off timer, the _First TI Received Time_, the printer WiFi MAC address, and the printer serial number
+- Read and write the EEPROM
-- Set the power-off timer
+- Detect the access key (*read_key* and *write_key*)
 - Reset the ink waste counter
-- Configure the _First TI Received Time_
-- Read and write the EEPROM
-- Detect the access key (only the *read_key* at the moment)
+- Special features allow showing the internal configuration settings

   The *First TI Received Time* in Epson printers typically refers to the timestamp of the first transmission instruction to the printer when it was first set up.
 This feature tracks when the printer first operated.